 - Burn and customize your DVD with free DVD menu templates.

-Step 1 Select files to adjust video frame rate.
+Step 1 Select files to adjust the video frame rate.

-Next, click the drop-down icon beside Convert all files to: on the top right corner.
-And then select Video > the format you want like MP4 > Create Custom to enter the Setting windows.
-There are a decent selection of frame rates that you can choose from with from 12 fps to 60 fps per second.
-You can increase frame rate or decrease frame rate as per your requirements.
-Once you’ve decided on the suitable frame rate, click Save button to keep the newly built format, and then right-click the format.
-If you have more than one video file for which you need to fix frame rate, you’ll be delighted to know that you can do them all at once, basically in batch.
+Next, click the Setting icon.
+And then select Video > the format you want like MP4 > Create to enter the Setting windows.
+There is a decent selection of frame rates that you can choose from with from 12 fps to 60 fps per second.
+You can increase the frame rate or decrease frame rate as per your requirements.
+Once you’ve decided on the suitable frame rate, click Create button to keep the newly built format, and then right-click the format.
+If you have more than one video file for which you need to fix the frame rate, you’ll be delighted to know that you can do them all at once, basically in batch.

 Step 3 Convert video files (after changing frame rate).

-After you have setted the frame rate, click Convert All button to execute the changes, you’ll be able to view the progress of the conversion.
-You can also choose to cancel it any point during the conversion if you change your mind.
-After a while, you can click the Output icon to find the changed videos.
+After you have set the frame rate, click Convert button to execute the changes, you’ll be able to view the progress of the conversion.
+You can also choose to cancel at any point during the conversion if you change your mind.
+After a while, you can click the File Location icon to find the changed videos.

 Part 3.
 Introduction to Different Frame Rates

 There are different types of frame rates and information about the usage of each type.